MCP — Using Picasi in the AI Assistant

 - Query the team context (AI context)

-With write access (admin token or OAuth with write scope), the assistant can additionally:
+With write access (admin token or OAuth with the “write” scope), the assistant can also:

 - Create, edit, and delete sources